hoelzer/2025-rnaseq-influenza-boxplots/README.md

 # Create a table of TPM normalized epxression values for the eight segments
 ruby scripts/combine-counts-segments-strand2-vRNAmRNA.rb # results in input-data/counts-tpm-segments-strand2-vRNAmRNA.tsv

-TODO MARTIN: probably copy from HPC the correct TPM value files, similar to input-data/segments-strand2 and run the above script

 #TODO double check how to clean that file... make a note in the methods gdocs
-cp counts-tpm-segments-strand2-vRNAmRNA.tsv counts-tpm-remove-NP_mock1_and_PB1_mock3-count1-segments-strand1.tsv # bc count 1 only for mock in rep1 and 3 for NP and PB1 genes...  + renamed N1 to NA
+cp input-data/counts-tpm-segments-strand2-vRNAmRNA.tsv input-data/counts-tpm-remove-mRNA-NP_mock1_and_mRNA-PB1_mock3_and_vRNA-HA_mock2-count1-segments-strand2-vRNAmRNA.tsv # bc count 1 only for individual mock replicates for NP and PB1 mRNAs (rep1 and 3, respectively) and HA vRNA (rep2)

 # generate a table with adjusted p-values for all pairwise comparisons (mock-avian, mock-swine, mock-reass, avian-swine, ...)
-# TODO: script is adjusted, but only finds 14 genes? two are missing? must be 16....
-8x vRNA and 8x mRNA
 ruby scripts/combine-pvalues-segments-strand2-vRNAmRNA.rb # results in input-data/pvals-segments-strand2-vRNAmRNA.tsv
 cd input-data
-awk '{print $1"\t"$2"\t"$5"\t"$7}' pvals-segments-strand1.tsv > pvals-without-mock-segments-strand1.tsv # + renamed N1 to NA and M1 to MP
+awk '{print $1"\t"$2"\t"$5"\t"$7}' pvals-segments-strand2-vRNAmRNA.tsv > pvals-without-mock-segments-strand2-vRNAmRNA.tsv # remove mock columns

 conda activate pandas
 # change the input files and output in the script: